 Come down and turn towards the wall and go back into Adho Mukha Svanasana, hands against the wall to press back into the legs, using the support of the hands to energise the arms.

-Stand and place the hands to the wall, hip height, shoulder width for half Uttanasana.
+Stand and place the hands to the wall, hip height, shoulder width for Half Uttanasana.
 Find good length in the front body and keep the thighs pressing back, toes forward.

-Back to Tadasana, feet apart, and take the arms through three variations: Baddhanguliyasana, Namaskar, and Gomukhasana.
+Back to Tadasana, feet apart, and take the arms through three variations: Baddanguliyasana, Namaskar, and Gomukhasana.
 These will open the shoulders and help remove stiffness in the upper body, helping to remove dullness and to create a clearer and sharper energy in the body.

 Utthita Hasta Padangusthasana 2, taking the raised foot to the wall or resting the heel to the back of a chair.